symfony/symfony-docs/book/forms.rst

 * ``form_rest(form)`` - Renders any fields that have not yet been rendered.
   It's usually a good idea to place a call to this helper at the bottom of each form (in case you forgot to output a field or don't want to bother manually rendering hidden fields).
-A good reason for including this part is also discussed in the chapter :ref:`csrf-protection` below.
+This helper is also useful for taking advantage of the automatic :ref:`CSRF Protection<forms-csrf>`.

 The majority of the work is done by the ``form_row`` helper, which renders the label, errors and HTML form widget of each field inside a ``div`` tag